pydpll/errorutils/README.md

 Errorutils accepts handler functions that deal with errors consistently.
 Additionally, the package offers safe closing functions that visibilize closing errors for Closers.

-The following example based on TGenNorth/kmare/database, stashes the result if writing fails.
+The following example stashes the result if writing fails.

 ```go
 func x() {